AlphamaxMedia/usb-mapping/README.md

 The pickled dictionary is meant to be used with the usb-pyromaniac utility that performs mass firmware image burns, and helps the utility notify the operator exactly which physical USB port has a fault.

+Check out usb-pyromaniac for the associated tool this was written to support